When a loved one passes away

 - File a federal estate tax return

-You should consult with your legal or tax advisor to determine whether your loved one's estate is required to file a federal estate tax return.
-State laws vary, but you may need to file state estate tax and/or inheritance tax returns within nine months of the death.
+You should consult with your legal or tax advisor to determine whether your loved one's estate is required to file a federal estate tax return, which is due nine months from the date of death.
+State laws vary, but you may need to file a state estate tax and/or inheritance tax returns as well.
 In addition, federal and state income taxes are due for the year of death on the normal filing date.
 If you need assistance, please consult a qualified tax professional.

 - Close your loved one's social media accounts